environmental-bioinformatics-master/gene-expression_HW4_2023/README.md

 From the first part of this homework, you should have a tab-separated .tsv table with a different contig in each row and a different sample in each column, giving the raw number of reads that uniquely mapped to each contig for each sample.

-Next step is to determine which, if any, of these contigs are differentially expressed between your two treatment groups.
+The next step is to determine which, if any, of these contigs are differentially expressed between your two treatment groups.
 The most popular DE analysis approaches are based in R, which we are not covering extensively in the class.
 These programs have extensive step-by-step help and vignettes available online.
 If you're not conversant in R, please make good use of these resources, and come talk to the instructors for additional help if needed.

 Copy this document and change the name to hw3b_answers_\[LASTNAME\].md, and reply in the document as prompted.
-We'll also ask you to create and save an R script and some results files to be pushed with your HW repo.
+We'll also ask you to create and save a jupyter notebook in R, a modified R script, and some results files and figures to be pushed with your HW repo.
 Everything we want you to submit is listed at the bottom of this document.

 Please use the differential expression R package assigned here: